turingschool/gear-up/citizenship_m1/session_4_retrospective.markdown

 Over four sessions, students will have an opportunity to connect and organize around the values and goals that brought them to Turing.

   1. **Public Narrative:** Tell a story to build positive professional relationships
-  2. **Identifying Strengths:** Articulate the cultural attributes and strengths valued by the cohort
+  2. **Cohort Vision:** Articulate the cultural attributes and strengths valued by the cohort
-  3. **Cohort Vision:** Envision what that culture looks, sounds, and feels like
+  3. **Defining Our Work:** Envision what that culture looks, sounds, and feels like
   4. **Retrospective:** Reflect on what worked and what to build on

 Together, these four sessions will help students create a culture of mutual support within their cohort and identify how to tackle challenges with empathy and agility.